-All procedures shall be applied in a manner that is consistent with Indiana University's commitment to affirmative action, as outlined in the Academic Handbook.
+All procedures shall be applied in a manner that is consistent with Indiana University's commitment to affirmative action, as outlined in University Policy UA-01 "Non-Discrimination/Equal Opportunity/Affirmative Action."

 IV.
 Procedures for Program Transfer, Merger, Reorganization, Reduction, or Elimination of Academic Programs The review of an academic program for transfer, merger, reorganization, reduction, or elimination shall be in accordance with the following procedures.
-It is expected that, before the following procedures are undertaken, there has been considerable discussion between the Dean(s) of the affected program(s) and the faculty, staff, and students within the program(s), as well as consultation with alumni and leaders in the particular professional organizations who represent practitioners from the program(s).
+It is expected that, before the following procedures are undertaken, there has been considerable discussion between the dean(s) of the affected program(s) and the faculty, staff, and students within the program(s), as well as consultation with alumni and leaders in the particular professional organizations who represent practitioners from the program(s).
 The degree of concern or opposition will determine whether the procedure to be followed will be Model A, B or C.